I Won An Award!

 The Love Bat metaphor is more than apt, as they’re both biologists, and Angelo works for the Natural History Museum where he actually studies bats.

-Turns out Angelo was her mentor!
+Turns out Angelo was their mentor!
 Small, small, small, small world!

 The Loveliest Review